michaelnordmeyer/michaelnordmeyer.github.io/_drafts/switching-a-bank-in-germany.md

 ---
-title: Changing a Bank Account in Germany: How Hard Can it Be?
+title: 'Changing a Bank Account in Germany: How Hard Can it Be?'
 categories:
   - Miscellaneous
 tags: